The above compares the regular, non-promotional pricing for DISH and DirecTV.

 HD Service: DISH's offer versus DirecTV's offer.

-DISH's offer: HD service is free for 24 months.
+DISH's offer: HD service is free for life.
 Agree to the contract, and AutoPay billing, and that's it.
 Any HD receiver will work and most of the most popular programming packages qualify for this.

 DirecTV's offer: HD service is free for 24 months, but with several conditions.
 Besides the basic stuff, like a contract and autopay, you have to order a DVR receiver in order to get free HD service.
 If you don't want DVR, then HD service is $10 per month from day one.